Endpoint Symmetries of Helicity Amplitudes: Conclusions and discussion

 \section{Conclusions and discussion}

 In this work we have discussed the simplicity of the $A \to B + C$ HAs at the kinematic endpoint.
-Our main results are Eq.~\eqref{eq:geometry} and the refinement in Eqs.~(\ref{eq:scaling},\ref{eq:scaling2}) which relate the HAs to Clebsch Gordan coefficients.
+Our main results are Eq.~\eqref{eq:geometry} and the refinement in Eqs.~(\ref{eq:scaling},\ref{eq:scaling2}) which relate the HAs to CGCs.
 Parity selection rules and general statements on the structure of the HAs at the endpoint have been given in section \ref{sec:selection}.
 Our findings are illustrated in section \ref{sec:examples} with a total of eight examples including parity selection rules.
 An outlook on possible applications, including $H \to ZZ^* \to 4 \ell$, has been given in the previous section.

-We wish to reemphasize that it is the special kinematics which singles out a single form factor at the endpoint.
+We wish to reemphasise that it is the special kinematics which singles out a single form factor at the endpoint.
 As dynamic objects all the form factors exist at the endpoint; and beyond in the sense of analytic continuation and crossed processes as usual.
 The independence of the HAs on the spin direction has got the allure of a non-relativistic phenomenon as the velocity does indeed approach zero in the limit.
 Power corrections to the asymptotic behaviour were discussed in section \ref{sec:NLO}.
-It was found that relative linear corrections (${\cal O}(\pz)$) to the leading order behaviour, which are present in the case of parity violation, can easily be accommodated for.
+It was found that relative linear corrections (${\cal O}(\pz)$) to the leading order behaviour, which are present in the case of parity violation, can be accommodated for by CGCs \eqref{eq:scaling2}.
 Relative corrections of ${\cal O}(\pz^2)$ are of kinematic and dynamic origin.
-Part of the kinematic corrections can be understood with CGC.
 The dynamic corrections originate from the form factors themselves.
 A systematic treatment of these effects, possible within some non-relativistic effective theory and logarithmic quantum corrections, is beyond the scope of this paper.

 The application to include further particles, e.g. $A \to B + C+ D$ etc has not been discussed in this paper but should be possible by grouping particles together, say $C+D$ to $(CD)$ and then proceed as before.
 Let us give some more detail.
 The main complication is that there is not a special decay axis anymore.
 One may single out the direction of flight of the $B$-particle in the $A$-restframe, rotate the states $C$ and $D$ with Wigner $D$-matrices onto the axis and then proceed to form invariants with CGC.
 This essentially reduces $A \to B + C+ D$ to $A \to B + (CD)$.
 Thus we anticipate a result with two Wigner $D$-matrices and at least two CGC. \\